 - Eateries along the way

 We hit the road as soon as we arrived in Bangalore.
 Our first stop was Hogenakkal waterfalls.
 We took the toll road as it was going to be dark by the time we reached.
 The road became even more amazing during the sunset.
-Hogenakkal is around 150 Kms from Bangalore but we were there in the wrong time.
-We realised it after reaching, this year it did not rain at all in the south and river Cauvery which forms the beautiful falls was dry.
-It came to us as a blow but it could not stop us from continuing our journey to Shivasamudra.
+Hogenakkal is around 150 Kms from Bangalore but we were there at the wrong time.
+We realized it after reaching, this year it did not rain at all in the south and river Cauvery which forms the beautiful falls was dry.
+It came to us like a blow but it could not stop us from continuing our journey to Shivasamudra.

-We took the state highway through forests, farmlands and villages.
+We took the state highway through forests, farmlands, and villages.
 It was empty and was even better and beautiful than the toll road we took from Bangalore.
 We stayed the night right in front of the falls but as hoped it was disappointing to see the falls so dried.

 Rejoicing every moment in Munnar